Hawaii-Smart-Energy-Project/Smart-Energy-Kit/README.md

 The code in this repository is being adapted for use by projects for the Hawaii Smart Energy Project where the code is not project dependent.
 It originated from the [Maui Smart Grid Project](https://github.com/Hawaii-Smart-Energy-Project/Maui-Smart-Grid).

+Install using

+    python setup.py install

+from the root directory of the source.